Newman’s 5 TD passes leads Wake Forest past Elon 49-7

 WINSTON-SALEM, N.C.
+(AP) — After a pair of dramatic wins in his first three outings, Wake Forest coach Dave Clawson thought his team’s approach to a game against an FCS opponent would be a test of its maturity.
+Consider the test passed.

-(AP) — Jamie Newman completed 27 of 35 passes for 351 yards and five touchdowns, and Wake Forest eased past Elon 49-7 on Saturday at BB&T Field.
+Jamie Newman completed 27 of 35 passes for 351 yards and five touchdowns, and Wake Forest eased past Elon 49-7 on Saturday at BB&T Field.

 The Demon Deacons (4-0) scored touchdowns on three of their first four drives.
 They ended any doubt as to the outcome just before halftime when Newman connected with receiver Sage Surratt for a 48-yard touchdown pass, Surratt’s second scoring reception of the game, to give the hosts a 28-7 lead.